Colorado Elopement Locations

 • Great Sand Dunes National Park – Your photographer must be permitted

-• Dillon Marina
+• Dillon Marina Pavilion

-• Campgrounds, most County Parks and some City Parks
+• Campgrounds and some City Parks

-• State Parks
+• Most State Parks

 • Boulder Open Space Mountain Parks – Your photographer must hold a permit

-• Horsetooth Reservoir and other Larimer County Parks
+• Horsetooth Reservoir

 • Denver Mountain Parks including Red Rocks, Lookout Mountain and Echo Lake (if you have more than 5 people)